Home » Ted Bundy Utah Locations » This Location

 This is the shopping mall where serial killer Ted Bundy abducted Carol DaRonch.

-It is situated at 6191 South State Street in Murray, Utah.
+It is called Fashion Place mall, and it is located at 6191 South State Street in Murray, Utah.

 Fashion Place mall 70s

-That evening, the 18-year-old was standing outside Walden Book Stores when she noticed a man walking in her direction.
+That evening, the 18-year-old was standing outside a Walden bookstore when she noticed a man walking in her direction.

 Officer Roseland